mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 # Conclusion

 In this post we've covered how to write a ztp script for Cumulus Linux devices, and the configuration of a (very) simple web server to serve this to the switches as they boot.
+We would now be able to run `vagrant up` and all hosts (including the Ubuntu hosts for OpenStack) would get an address via DHCP and the Cumulus Switches would also be updated on top of that.

 In the next post I'll move onto the configuration of routing underlay of the OpenStack network, which will be done on the Cumulus switches via Ansible.